-Here are 5 of my epic adventures in New Zealand from a month of traveling across both islands.
+Here are five of my adventures in New Zealand from a month of traveling across both islands.

-Franz Josef Glacier, along with Fox Glacier nearby, account for two of the world's three sub-tropical glaciers.
+Franz Josef Glacier and Fox Glacier nearby account for two of the world's three sub-tropical glaciers.
 The low elevation explains why you see all the green foliage in the photo above.

-For more photos, check out my original post about heli-hiking Franz Josef Glacier.
+Check out my original post about heli-hiking Franz Josef Glacier for more photos.

-Canyoning is an activity I’d wanted to try since I first read about it in a Lonely Planet Costa Rica guide.
-When I saw trips ran from Auckland, where I first arrived in the country, I immediately booked a spot.
+Canyoning is an activity I've wanted to try since I first read about it in a Lonely Planet Costa Rica guide.
+When I saw trips run from Auckland, where I first arrived in the country, I immediately booked a spot.

-Our guide was a pretty Chilean woman, and after suiting up in thick wetsuits and helmets, we proceeded to spend 5 hours sliding down rock chutes, jumping off cliffs, and abseiling over waterfalls.
-It was crazy.
+Our guide was a pretty Chilean woman, and after suiting up in thick wetsuits and helmets, we spent 5 hours sliding down rock chutes, jumping off cliffs, and abseiling over waterfalls.
+It was unbelievable.

 For more, check out Canyoning – Abseils, Jumps and Chutes.

-The weather was cloudy, and visibility was low most of the way, however it was a fun physical challenge, and my first serious hike.
+The weather was cloudy and visibility low; however, it was a fun physical challenge and my first serious hike.

-As I said at the top, New Zealand is an amazing, beautiful, kick-ass kinda country and I feel lucky to have had so much time there.
+As I said at the top, New Zealand is a unique, beautiful, kick-ass kind of country, and I feel lucky to have had so many adventures there.